Agricultural Literacy Curriculum Matrix

 3 - 5

-Students explore breed characteristics and countries of origin for five different breeds of dairy cattle.
-Students discover why dairy farmers choose individual breeds for specific purposes.
+Students explore breed characteristics and countries of origin for five different breeds of dairy cattle and discover why dairy farmers choose individual breeds for specific purposes.
+Grades 3-5

 Three 40-minute sessions